 Anxiety Relief tea contains herbs that are designed to address not only your in-the-moment symptoms, they also support the overall health of the nervous system.
 Every single ingredient performs a function that helps people feel better and more in control of their mental and emotional state.
 Anxiety Relief contains:

 The overall flavor of the tea is fresh and minty.
 Whenever I drink this tea, I start to feel the effects within 5 minutes or so.

 Another soothing herbal tea blend is Daily Calm

 Daily Calm tea is a sweet and gentle blend of herbs like chamomile, passionflower, spearmint, and rose petals that soothes the nerves and helps you feel more relaxed in both body and mind.
 Although Daily Calm is gentle, the more you use it, the better it works.
 The herbs in the blend help to strengthen your nervous system, helping you to feel more at peace within yourself.
 Rather than reacting emotionally to the things that life throws at you, you can meet your challenges with a feeling of gounded confidence.
 When you're relaxed, every function of your body works better, including mental functions.

 Plant essential oils have a specialized affinity with our emotional state.
 Our sense of smell is directly connected to the part of our brain that controls emotions and feelings.
 This is why pure plant aromatherapy is so effective at helping people with stress, anxiety, and other mood issues.
 Essential oil blends in a spray bottle can be misted around your head and neck, or blended with a carrier oil and inhaled; both methods provide fast relief.
-Relief Mist helps ease tension that's caused by stress; Chill Mist is both relaxing and uplifting, and Eros Mist helps calm emotions, and helps the body feel more grounded and at ease.

 Certain pure essential oils are known for their calming effects.
 These include: